Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 3. To add the file you just downloaded to your lab environment, select it.

-Step 5: Open the analysis view
+Step 5: Open the Analysis view

 Once uploaded, select the file to open it.
-You’ll see the analysis view (screenshot provided), which contains all the tools needed for exploring network traffic.
+You’ll see the Analysis view (screenshot provided), which contains all the tools needed for exploring network traffic.

 Throughout the course, you’ll receive specific directions on how to use these tools for different activities.